 Car seat safety is incredibly important, but with so many brands all claiming to perform small miracles, choosing a car seat can be beyond daunting.
 I know that’s how I felt as a first time mom, staring at all the different options.
 A car seat has a very important job – protecting your child from being harmed and so it’s in your whole family’s best interest to make sure that you have really done your research before purchasing a seat.
 And as important as safety is, it is not the only consideration for the Diono Rainier car seat.
-Installation of this seat can be a bit confusing.
+Installation of this seat can be a bit confusing and see the NHTSA ratings below.

 This car seat is rated fairly high across several different shopping sites as it should be for the price.
 Enough people have purchased the product from several different stores that the confidence level in the stars is pretty high.
 Here are a few of the numbers as of the date of this review: